This post may contain affiliate links. For full information, please see our disclaimer here and our Privacy Policy here.

 Top world heritage sites:

-- Te Wahipounamu – South West New Zealand.
+- New Zealand Sub-Antarctic Islands.- Te Wahipounamu – South West New Zealand.

 - Tongariro National Park.